 From LGBTQ+ coming-of-age series Heartstopper and acclaimed drama Better Call Saul to favourites such as Peaky Blinders and Downton Abbey, check out the best Netflix TV series to watch with our recommendations.

-Stranger Things made a huge return with its bumper fourth season, LGBTQ+ coming-of-age drama Heartstopper took the world by storm and Rowan Atkinson returned to comedy with his series of bite-sized episodes, Man Vs Bee.
+Stranger Things also made a huge return this year with its bumper fourth season, LGBTQ+ coming-of-age drama Heartstopper took the world by storm and Rowan Atkinson returned to comedy with his series of bite-sized episodes, Man Vs Bee.

-Add to this all the non-Netflix originals available for viewers to choose from, including Peep Show, Peaky Blinders, The Salisbury Poisonings and Friends, and it can be difficult to make a selection of what to watch on any given night.
+Peep Show, Peaky Blinders, The Salisbury Poisonings and Friends are all still available on the service, and with this amount of choice it can be difficult to make a selection of what to watch on any given night.

 That's where RadioTimes.com comes in.
 We've compiled a list of all the best TV series on Netflix below, so you can stop searching and start watching ASAP.

 Alternatively, you can check out our line-up of the best Netflix movies for other suggestions.